 Many Americans were enraged when a German submarine sunk the Lusitania.
 More than twelve hundred passengers boarded the British luxury ship sailing from New York to Liverpool, England.
 The German embassy placed advertisements in New York newspapers warning passengers they were sailing into a war zone, but not a single person canceled.
 On May 7, 1915, the Germans sunk the Lusitania, killing all on board, including 128 Americans.
-A later investigation showed the hull of the ship was filled with weapons to be used against Germany.
+A later investigation showed the ship’s hull was filled with weapons to be used against Germany.
 Many Americans urged President Wilson to join the war.

 In the spring of 1917, the British decoded a secret message from Arthur Zimmerman, the German Foreign Secretary, to the government of Mexico.
 The Zimmerman note urged Mexico to declare war on the United States.
 Once America was defeated, Germany would insist on peace terms that would force the United States to return Texas, New Mexico, and Arizona to Mexico.